Freedom of speech by country: United Kingdom

 The Video Recordings Act 2010 requires most video recordings and some video games offered for sale in the United Kingdom to display a classification supplied by the BBFC.
 There are no set regulations as to what cannot be depicted in order to gain a classification as each scene is considered in the context of the wider intentions of the work; however images that could aid, encourage, or are a result of the committing of a crime, along with sustained and graphic images of torture or sexual abuse are the most likely to be refused.
 The objectionable material may be cut by the distributor in order to receive a classification, but with some works it may be deemed that no amount of cuts would be able to make the work suitable for classification, effectively banning that title from sale in the country.
 Cinemas by convention use BBFC classifications, but recordings refused a classification by the BBFC may still be shown in cinemas providing the local authority, from which a cinema must have a licence to operate, will permit them.

 The Malicious Communications Act 1988 and Communications Act 2003 have been used to restrict what individuals may post on social networks.
-Under the latter law, the 2018 trial and conviction of Mark Meechan, a Scottish YouTuber, provoked an international response.
-In similar circumstances a woman from Liverpool was convicted of sending "an offensive message" after quoting rap lyrics including the N-word on her Instagram (later overturned on appeal).
+In 2016, over 3,300 people were arrested under this law.
+The 2018 trial and conviction of Mark Meechan, a Scottish YouTuber, provoked an international response.
+In similar circumstances a woman from Liverpool was convicted of sending "an offensive message" after quoting rap lyrics including the word Nigga on her Instagram (later overturned on appeal).
 In February 2019, former London mayor and former Prime Minister, Boris Johnson, wrote an article in The Telegraph titled: "Why are the police wasting time arresting Twitter transphobes when they could be tackling knife crime?" in which he complains of the heavy-handedness of police to Twitter posts in the United Kingdom.